CaseyScott/taste-recipe/README.md

 ### Home page
 - Home page gives information about the applications functionality, has links to my linkedin and github pages.
 If the user wants to get straight to the point they can open the search modal and search by ingredient, type of meal or deselect an allergen they do not want included this will take them directly to the recipes in the database.
-- Home page has button link to create and account or user can use Nav bar.
+- Home page has button link to create an account or user can use Nav bar.
 - log in and log out in Nav bar.

 ### Recipes page
-- recipe page displays all recipes as they have been added. no order. if the user wants to find something specific they can search by type of meal they are looking for e.g Dinner, Breakfast, Dessert or they can search by Ingredient eg. beef or if the user has allergens they do not want included in their search they can choose which allergen they do not want included.
+- Recipe page displays all recipes as they have been added. no order. if the user wants to find something specific they can search by type of meal they are looking for e.g Dinner, Breakfast, Dessert or they can search by Ingredient eg. beef or if the user has allergens they do not want included in their search they can choose which allergen they do not want included.

 ### Single Recipe page
-- from the recipes page or results from the search by: selector the user is able to open a single page for that one recipe which gives all the needed details to make the meal. including prep time, cooking time, serving size, ingredients, insructions and the author who contributed the recipe to the database.
+- From the recipes page or results from the 'search by:' selector the user is able to open a single page for that one recipe which gives all the needed details to make the meal. including prep time, cooking time, serving size, ingredients, insructions and the author who contributed the recipe to the database.

 ### My recipes
 - Once the user has logged in the Navigation bar is changed to show my recipes and add recipe buttons, the my recipes page shows all the recipes that user has contributed to the database. they also have the ability to edit or delete their recipes. recipes cards have a read more button linking that recipe to a single full page descripion of that recipe.